BothersMcBitey/tech504-terraform/docker/docker.md

 Create a new folder (because you can only have one Dockerfile per folder) Put your 'app' folder in the that folder
-Create a new Dockerfile (see below for the Dockerfile starting code) Similar commands to these will be needed later, especially to show the app running in the brower at port 3000: docker build -t daraymonsta/tech201-app:v1 . docker run -d -p 3000:3000 daraymonsta/tech201-app:v1 docker push daraymonsta/tech201-app:v1
+Create a new Dockerfile (see below for the Dockerfile starting code) Similar commands to these will be needed later, especially to show the app running in the browser at port 3000: docker build -t daraymonsta/tech201-app:v1 . docker run -d -p 3000:3000 daraymonsta/tech201-app:v1 docker push daraymonsta/tech201-app:v1